 Brafton.com reports that 95% of marketers say visuals are more effective than text-only content, and 9 percent say it’s 10 times more effective.
 So, make sure you’re investing in better visuals for your company, right from your logo design to your content.
 Repurposing gives you a pathway to MORE visual content, and hence more engagement.

-Benefits of Repurposing
+Benefits of Repurposing Static Content

 - Better SEO Results – Over the years, search engines have become smarter.
 And freshness factor and engagement play a vital role in the site rankings in the search result pages.
-So by smartly repurposing your old content, you can give a boost to your SEO efforts and ensure your chances of ranking higher.
+By smartly repurposing your old content, you can give a boost to your SEO efforts and ensure your chances of ranking higher.
 Another major benefit is that you can cross-link related content and ensure that your visitors spend more time on your site – this is considered a quality factor by the big search engines.

 - Enhanced Reach – Repurposing your existing content will help you extend your reach beyond your niche audience.
-Maybe your original content was meant for a certain group of consumers, but to succeed in your content marketing endeavors you need to constantly address and acquire a new set of customers.
+Maybe your original content was meant for a certain group of consumers, but to succeed in your content marketing endeavours you need to constantly address and acquire a new set of customers.
 Repurposing content helps you reach out to more people and appeal to their preferred ways of absorbing information.